axiomabsolute/cs410-information-retrieval/README.md

 At a broad level, the CLI offers the following features:

-1. Create a FIRMS index
+1. Create a Firms index
 2. Add pieces to the index by specifying a composer, a path to a valid MusicXML file, or by adding all pieces in the music21 corpus
 3. Show general information about the stored data
 4. Query for a piece by providing an example via MusicXML or in tinynotation